LIPiston/awesome-stars-LIPiston/README.md

 *   [openwrt/openwrt](https://github.com/openwrt/openwrt) - This repository is a mirror of https://git.openwrt.org/openwrt/openwrt.git It is for reference only and is not active for check-ins.
 We will continue to accept Pull Requests here.
 They will be merged via staging trees then into openwrt.git.

+*   [Genymobile/scrcpy](https://github.com/Genymobile/scrcpy) - Display and control your Android device

+*   [git/git](https://github.com/git/git) - Git Source Code Mirror - This is a publish-only repository but pull requests can be turned into patches to the mailing list via GitGitGadget (https://gitgitgadget.github.io/).
+Please follow Documentation/SubmittingPatches procedure for any of your improvements.

 ## Batchfile

 *   [SchneeSchmitt/ADB-Android-Optimizer](https://github.com/SchneeSchmitt/ADB-Android-Optimizer) - Rootless (ADB) Android performance optimizer for every condition, from pure performance to power-saving